Right of asylum: France

 While restricted, the right of political asylum has been conserved in France amid various anti-immigration laws.
 Some people claim that, apart from the purely judicial path, the bureaucratic process is used to slow down and ultimately reject what might be considered as valid requests.
 According to Le Figaro, France granted 7,000 people the status of political refugee in 2006, out of a total of 35,000 requests; in 2005, the OFPRA in charge of examining the legitimacy of such requests granted less than 10,000 from a total of 50,000 requests.
 Numerous exiles from South American dictatorships, particularly from Augusto Pinochet's Chile and the Dirty War in Argentina, were received in the 1970s-80s.
 During the war in Afghanistan (2001–2021), tens of thousands of Afghan refugees were granted asylum in France.

+Estonia

+In September 2022, Estonian Prime Minister Kaja Kallas announced that Estonia would not grant asylum to Russians fleeing war mobilization, saying that "Every citizen is responsible for the actions of their state, and citizens of Russia are no exception.
+Therefore, we do not give asylum to Russian men who flee their country.
+They should oppose the war."

+Latvia

+In April 2023, Latvia approved the asylum application of a Russian citizen.
+He had previously been harassed by authorities for his support of Russian opposition Alexei Navalny, and he faced court-martial for alleged war crimes after Russia invaded Ukraine in 2022 for objecting to military service.

+Poland

+In February 2025, Polish Prime Minister Donald Tusk told European Commission President Ursula von der Leyen that Poland would not implement the EU Asylum and Migration Pact, i.e. the mandatory relocation of 30,000 asylum seekers to Poland or the payment of €600 million, and recalled that Poland had accepted a large number of Ukrainian refugees.

+In March 2025, Poland suspended the right to apply for asylum at the Belarus-Poland border, with the European Commission supporting Poland's move.

 United Kingdom

 In the 19th century, the United Kingdom accorded political asylum to various persecuted people, among whom were many members of the socialist movement (including Karl Marx).
 With the 1845 attempted bombing of the Greenwich Royal Observatory and the 1911 Siege of Sidney Street in the context of the propaganda of the deed (anarchist) actions, political asylum was restricted.